 The idea of being ‘for everyone’ is more complicated when we are not talking about national broadcasters.
 Our mainstream national newspapers often claim to speak for the ‘silent majority’ but are usually very partisan, and certainly don’t pretend to be spaces where minorities can speak to one another, or to a broader audience.

-With local media organisations, or ones set up to serve particular communities, we could say that being ‘for everyone’ means paying attention to who has power in that context and making sure that marginalised people aren’t excluded.
-This can be tricky, especially when independent media have to use subscription models to sustain themselves.
-But our public broadcasters have the biggest responsibility here, especially in fostering intercultural conversations.
+With local media organisations, or ones set up to serve particular communities, we could say that being ‘for everyone’ means paying attention to who has power in that context and making sure that marginalised people within those communities aren’t excluded e.g. making sure digital content is technically accessible for people with disabilities.
+Making content financially accessible can be challenging, especially as independent media often have to use subscription models to sustain themselves.
+Overall, our public broadcasters have the biggest responsibilities to serve everyone, especially to create spaces for intercultural conversations.